Charfasson Government College: History of establishment

 According to the decision of the meeting of the Governing Body dated 2 August 2013, the Deed of Gift was executed on behalf of Char Fasson College on behalf of the Principal along with His Excellency the President in the document No. 365 dated 14 August 2013.
 Then on 22 October 2013, the Ministry of Education issued a memorandum No. 9 / S.K.-18/2013/518 to the Charfason College from 11 October 2013.
 Charfasson Government College was made official and was registered in the Bangladesh Gazette on 31 October 2013.

 Establishment of examination center

-Secondary examination centre was established in 1982 and in 1989 degree examination centre was Established.
+The secondary examination centre was established in 1982 and in 1989 degree examination centre was Established.
 In 2013 honours testing Centre was also established.